-Vattenfall plans to invest SEK 1 billion (EUR 100 million) in large-scale solar energy generation over the next two years.
+Vattenfall investing SEK 1 billion (EUR 100 million) in large-scale solar energy generation.
 In addition, Vattenfall also provides small-scale solar solutions for customers.
-The investments support Vattenfall’s objective to become fossil-free within a generation.
+The investments support Vattenfall’s goal to become fossil-free within a generation.

 Press release | 2018-03-02 | 08:00 AM